 By Octavio Paz

-It’s a long and silent street.
+Here is a long and silent street.

-on the mute stones and dry leaves
+trampling the silent stones and the dry leaves.

-if I stop, he stops;
+if I slow down, he slows;

-if I run, he runs.
-I turn around: no one.
+if I run, he runs

-that always lead to the street
+which lead forever to the street

-where I follow a man who trips
+where I pursue a man who stumbles